hu-dwim/hu.dwim.reiterate/README.md

 ## Status

-Unfortunately, I ran out of steam at around 80% completion, and the project has been abandoned for years.
+Unfortunately, it's at around 80% completion, and I haven't worked on it for years.

 You're welcome to take over development if you feel inspired!

-What works is of good quality, and the infrastructure is also solid.
-It has a good test system, too.
-IOW, the depth-work is mostly done, but there's more breadth-work to be done.
+Whatever is finished is of good quality, and the infrastructure is also solid.
+It has good unit tests, too.
+In short, all the depth-work is probably done, but there's more breadth-work to be done.